 (3) Documents to Be Provided to the Other Party.

-(a) When seeking establishment or modification of child support, a party must timely provide to the other party’s attorney or to the party if self-represented, but not file with the Clerk of the Court, the following documents:
+(a) When seeking establishment or modification of child support, a party must timely provide to the other party’s attorney or to the party if self-represented, but not file with the Clerk of the Court, the documents as required by Rules 49(e) and/or 91(m), ARFLP.

-(i) A fully completed Affidavit of Financial Information on a form substantially in compliance with Rule 97, Form 2, or a child support financial affidavit;

-(ii) Proof of income of the party from all sources, specifically including complete tax returns, W-2 forms, 1099 forms, and K-1 forms, for the past 2 completed calendar years; and year-to-date income information for the current calendar year, including, but not limited to, four most recent year-to-date pay stubs, salaries, wages, commissions, bonuses, dividends, severance pay, pensions, interest, trust income, annuities, capital gains, social security benefits, worker’s compensation benefits, unemployment insurance benefits, disability insurance benefits, recurring gifts, prizes, and spousal maintenance;

-(iii) Proof of court-ordered child support and spousal maintenance paid by the party in any case other than the one in which disclosure is being provided;

-(iv) Proof of all medical, dental, and vision insurance premiums paid by the party for any child listed or referenced in the petition;

-(v) Proof of any child care expenses paid by the party for any child listed or referenced in the petition;

-(vi) Proof of any expenses paid by the party for private or special schools or other specific education needs of a child listed or referenced in the petition; and

-(vii) Proof of any expenses paid by the party for the special needs of a gifted or disabled child listed or referenced in the petition.

-(b) When seeking establishment or modification of spousal maintenance, and/or an award of attorney’s fees and costs, or expenses, a party must timely provide to the other party’s attorney, or, to the party if self-represented, but not file with the Clerk of the Court, the following documents:
+(b) When seeking establishment or modification of spousal maintenance, and/or an award of attorney’s fees and costs, or expenses, a party must timely provide to the other party’s attorney, or, to the party if self-represented, but not file with the Clerk of the Court, the documents as required by Rule 49(f) and /or91(m), ARFLP.

-(i) A fully completed Affidavit of Financial Information on a form substantially in compliance with Rule 97, Form 2, or a spousal maintenance financial affidavit; and

-(ii) Proof of income of the party from all sources, specifically including complete tax returns, W-2 forms, 1099 forms, and K-1 forms, for the past 2 completed calendar years; and year-to-date income information for the current calendar year, including, but not limited to, four most recent year–to–date pay stubs, salaries, wages, commissions, bonuses, dividends, severance pay, pensions, interest, trust income, annuities, capital gains, social security benefits, worker’s compensation benefits, unemployment insurance benefits, disability insurance benefits, recurring gifts, prizes, and spousal maintenance.

-(c) The Order to Appear must specifically direct both parties to comply with this rule.
+(c) The Order to Appear must specifically direct both parties to comply with Rule 49 and/or 91, ARFLP, as appropriate.
 The Order to Appear must not require the production of any additional documents, but this does not preclude the applicant from requesting additional documents through discovery procedures.

 (B) Time.
-Whenever this rule requires a party to provide documents or the relevant financial affidavit, a copy must be provided to the other party no later than 4 court days before the date set for hearing or 2 court days after service of the Order to Appear, whichever is later.
+Whenever this rule requires a party to provide documents or the relevant financial affidavit, a copy must be provided to the other party no later than 3 court days before the date set for hearing.